gammapy/gammapy/docs/user-guide/datasets/index.rst

 For the model evaluation, an important factor that needs to be accounted for is that the energy threshold changes between observations.
-With the above implementation using a `~gammapy.irf.EDispersionMap`, the `npred` is conserved, ie, the predicted number of counts on the stacked dataset is the sum expected by stacking the `npred` of the individual runs,
+With the above implementation using a `~gammapy.irf.EDispMap`, the `npred` is conserved, ie, the predicted number of counts on the stacked dataset is the sum expected by stacking the `npred` of the individual runs,